 The Company's business and affairs are organized under the direction of the Board.
-The Board consists of seven members.
+The size of the Board is currently set at six members and there are currently five members serving on the Board, with one vacancy.
 The primary responsibilities of the Board are to provide oversight, strategic guidance, counseling, and direction to the Company's management.
 The Board will meet on a regular basis and additionally as required.